teracow/googliser/README.md

 5. The script iterates through this URL list and downloads the first [**n**]umber of available images.
 Up to **1,000** images can be requested.
 Up to 512 images can be downloaded in parallel (concurrently).
 If an image is unavailable, it's skipped and downloading continues until the required number of images have been downloaded.

-6. Lastly, a thumbnail gallery image is built using ImageMagick's [montage](http://www.imagemagick.org) into a [PNG](https://en.wikipedia.org/wiki/Portable_Network_Graphics) file (see below for examples).
+6. Optionally, a thumbnail gallery image is built using ImageMagick's [montage](http://www.imagemagick.org) into a [PNG](https://en.wikipedia.org/wiki/Portable_Network_Graphics) file (see below for examples).

 ---